Enecuum/docs/how-to-mine-bit.md

 ```
 A list with *bit_db* and *bit_fullnode* containers should appear.

 4. Enter your IP address in a browser to check if your Fullnode works.
 You should be able to see a Blockchain Explorer running.
 It should take a few minutes to synchronize with [BIT Testnet](http://bit.enecuum.com/).
 You can use your newly installed Fullnode to check your PoW balance.
 The installation is finished.
+If you need to, check logs using `docker logs bit_fullnode` command.